 First, wake up to an early alarm and hire a car (preferably an iconic Mustang convertible).
-If you’re in the need of a wake up in the form of caffeine, grab a really, incredibly good coffee from Brue Bar in downtown Honolulu.
+If you’re in need of a wake-up in the form of caffeine, grab a really, incredibly good coffee from Brue Bar in downtown Honolulu.

 Then head into Waikiki and drive east, taking the coastal route.
-Drive past Diamond Head and head to Hanuama Bay for some of the best snorkelling you might ever experience.
+Drive past Diamond Head and head to Hanuama Bay for some of the best snorkeling you might ever experience.
 This glassy, blue bay is full of thousands of tropical fish, but be aware – it gets busy!
-It’s best to get there before 9.30am otherwise the car park is full and you’ll get turned away.
+It’s best to get there before 9.30 am otherwise the car park is full and you’ll get turned away.
 (Note: it is closed on Tuesdays).